nomad-software/meme/README.md

 1. [Create an imgur account](https://imgur.com/register)
 2. [Register this application for anonymous usage](https://api.imgur.com/oauth2/addclient)
 3. Once registered, you get a client id for use when invoking the command.
-See `meme -h`
+See `meme -help`
 4. [Read the rate limits](https://api.imgur.com/#limits)

 ## Advanced usage